derektypist/voting-app/README.md

 User consists of the object local, which consists of username and password (both strings).

+In the form, username (email) is an email and password is the password.

 Poll consists of createdBy (String), createdAt (Date - currently at present date), title (String), answer (Object Array) and voteBy (Object Array).
 Inside answer, there is title (String) and number (Number).
 Inside voteBy, there is userID (String) and isVoted (Boolean).

 ## Features